Gardimy/BlogApp/README.md

 # 📖Blog App - processing data in models <a name="about-project"></a>

-**Blog App - processing data in models** In the previous work, I was already set up my models.
+**Blog App - processing data in models**For this milestone, I use models to insert data, Create custom methods.
+In the previous work, I was already set up my models.
 Where we have tables for Users, Posts, Comments, and Likes.
 I was aleady set the foreign key in the table schema but I make sure to write it here too!
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>